Wildlife Guide: Maned Wolf

 IUCN Red List: Near Threatened

 According to the World Wildlife Fund (WWF), there is an estimated 26,000 maned wolves left in the wild and a few hundred in captive breeding programs in zoos.
 See: "Encouraging News" below for more information.
 Maned wolves are found in the grasslands of Brazil, Paraguay, Bolivia, Peru, and northern Argentina.
-They are extinct in Uruguay.
+Their range once also extended in to Uraguay, where they are now extirpated.

 Portrait of a maned wolf.
 Although hunting them is illegal in most of their range, numbers remain low.
 Captive breeding programs may help preserve this IUCN assessed Near Threatend species.
 Image: ©Zannahol⎮dreamstime.com